 MODULATION OF MITOCHONDRIAL FUNCTION BY PATHOGENS

 Many viral and bacterial pathogens target mitochondria to rewire cellular metabolism and interfere with innate immunity.
 Defining the microbial effector mechanisms used to manipulate these organelles could reveal new therapeutic avenues to limit virulence and boost host immunity.
 We are therefore collaborating with labs across campus to define how viral and bacterial pathogens alter mitochondrial function and dynamics.
-(Support from the Human Herpes Virus-6 Foundation)
+(Support from the DoD and Human Herpes Virus-6 Foundation)

 MITOCHONDRIAL DYSFUNCTION & IMMUNE REWIRING IN CANCER